ChainwaveSolutions/ProjectDetails/Contracts/StakingBridgeTest/readme.md

-# ChainWaveBridgeWithStaking (USDC Stablecoin Version)
+# ChainWave's Stable Bridging System (USDC Stablecoin Version)

 ## Overview

-ChainWaveBridgeWithStaking is a cross-chain token bridging smart contract integrated with staking functionality, specifically using **USDC Stablecoin** as the token.
+ChainWave's Stable Bridging System is a cross-chain token bridging smart contract integrated with staking functionality, specifically using **USDC Stablecoin** as the token.
 It enables users to lock their USDC tokens on a source chain and unlock equivalent tokens on a destination chain.
 The system also incorporates staking rewards for users, developer stake management, and secure cross-chain messaging powered by Chainlink's **Cross-Chain Interoperability Protocol (CCIP)**.

 This contract is deployed across multiple testnets, including **Fuji**, **Sepolia**, **Base Testnet**, and **BSC Testnet**.
 It ensures seamless token bridging and staking across different networks while maintaining a stable 1:1 ratio with USDC.